occipital/django-content-settings/docs/caching.md

 ## When Is the Checksum Validated?

-The checksum is checked in the following scenarios:
+The checksum is validated in the following scenarios:

 - **At the Beginning of a Request**:
   - Triggered by `signals.check_update_for_request`.